-International IDEA publications may contain footnotes, although these should be kept to a minimum.
-When multiple footnotes are required, these will be included as endnotes during the design phase, depending on the publication format.
-Any superscripts for footnotes or endnotes should appear at the end of a sentence, after the full stop, with no space between the full stop and the reference marker:
+International IDEA publications may occasionally contain additional notes, although these should be kept to a minimum.
+When multiple notes are required, these will be included as endnotes during the design phase, depending on the publication format.
+Any superscripts for endnotes should appear at the end of a sentence, after the full point (full stop), with no space between the full point and the reference marker: